Apple Watch

 ## Related guides

-* [Recording Voice Notes](/user-guides/recording-voice-notes) — mic technique, languages, recording length
+* [Recording Voice Notes](/user-guides/recording-voice-notes).
+Mic technique, languages, recording length

-* [Syncing Notes](/user-guides/syncing-notes) — how notes move between devices
+* [Syncing Notes](/user-guides/syncing-notes).
+How notes move between devices

-* [Widgets and Action Button](/user-guides/widgets-and-action-button) — iPhone capture surfaces, including the iPhone Action Button
+* [Widgets and Action Button](/user-guides/widgets-and-action-button). iPhone capture surfaces, including the iPhone Action Button

-* [Daily Capture Routines](/user-guides/daily-capture-routines) — repeatable patterns for everyday capture
+* [Daily Capture Routines](/user-guides/daily-capture-routines).
+Repeatable patterns for everyday capture

-* [iOS](/user-guides/ios) — the iPhone surface where wrist recordings get transcribed
+* [iOS](/user-guides/ios).
+The iPhone surface where wrist recordings get transcribed

-* [macOS](/user-guides/macos) — the keyboard-first sibling
+* [macOS](/user-guides/macos).
+The keyboard-first sibling